ThBraum/EnvisionAnalytics/README.md

 The web application will be available at `http://localhost:8000` and PostgreSQL will be reachable on `localhost:5432`.

+> **Note on seeded data**
+> The starter dataset is inserted only when the tables are empty.
+If you ever want to reset everything, run compose with `SEED_ALWAYS=true` (e.g., `SEED_ALWAYS=true docker compose up --build`) and the seeder will truncate the tables before inserting fresh demo rows.

 Initial admin user (seeded)
 - Username: `admin`
 - Email: `admin@envision.local`